 Injuries and physical issues during the adolescent years require a holistic team approach from providers that understand this crucial phase of development.
 Because teenage bodies are growing and changing, careful attention is needed throughout the entire rehab process to know when it’s safe to return to activity and play.

-We’re constantly changing up our programs to make them more fun and enjoyable for our adolescent patients.
-We work with orthopedic pediatricians, local school athletic programs, and youth-serving organizations in the San Francisco Bay Area to develop cutting-edge physical therapy and overall wellness programs specifically for active adolescents.
+Renew works with orthopedic pediatricians, local school athletic programs, and youth-serving organizations to develop innovative physical therapy and wellness programs for active adolescents.

 - Patello-Femoral Syndrome

 - Salter-Harris fractures (Growth plate fracture)

 - Sever’s Disease (Heel pain)

 - Sports hernias